 Present Value of Growth Opportunities, Earnings Retention Rate, and Dividend Payout Ratio

 Whether a company pays out its earnings as dividends or retains its earnings to reinvest in its business depends on its return on equity (ROE) and on investors’ required rate of return, which is dependent on the perceived riskiness of the company’s stock.
 If a company’s ROE is greater than the market’s required rate of return, or capitalization rate (k), then it would benefit the company’s stock price if the company reinvested its earnings in more growth and distribute little or no earnings as dividends.
-If its investment opportunities are limited, and its return on investment is than the capitalization rate, then it would pay the company to distribute its earnings as dividends rather than reinvest it.
+If its investment opportunities are limited, and its return on investment is less than the capitalization rate, then it would pay the company to distribute its earnings as dividends rather than reinvest it.

 Company Growth Rates Depend on its ROE and Earnings Retention Rate

 The growth of dividends and the stock price is dependent on company growth, which, in itself, is difficult to project even to the next year, since analysts frequently get it wrong.
 However, 2 factors obviously related to the company’s growth rate are its ROE and the company’s earnings retention rate (aka plowback ratio), which is the amount of earnings that the company reinvests in its business rather than distributing it to shareholders as a dividend.
-Since the retention rate and the dividend payout ratio, which is the fraction of company earnings paid out as dividends, equals 1, it follows that:
+Since the retention rate plus the dividend payout ratio, which is the fraction of company earnings paid out as dividends, equals 1, it follows that: